-I told myself that it will be ok.
+I told myself that it would be ok.
 I know how to change a tire.
 It may be China, but cars are still cars, right?

-I knew I had a spare tire hanging unto the bottom of the van.
+I remembered a spare tire hanging unto the bottom of the van.
 I went to go find it and figure out how to get it detached.
 There was some kind of contraption that lowered the tire by unscrewing a nut near the back.
 Clever.
 Now to find the tire wrench.

 I remembered seeing some tool under the hood.
 I checked there.
 No tire wrench, but I found the jack.
 Progress but not far enough.
 No tire wrench means I can’t get the tire off or get the spare out.
 Now what do I do?
 I’m on the side of the super highway with cars speeding by uncomfortably close.
 There is no city, no exit ramps in sight.
 What do you do in China?
 Can I leave a car on the side of the road?

 After a few phone calls, I see a big truck on the side of the road about a half-mile behind me.
 They had to have what I needed.
 They may think it weird, but it was my best option.